roohy/iLASH/README.md

 `$ IBD configuration_file_address`

 A sample configuration file is available in the repository.

+`$/build/IBD config`

+The command above will use the sample configuration file to do a test run of iLASH.
+A sample result of this command can be found in `test_files/sample_output`.
+Please note that iLASH is a randomized algorithm.
+Thus, the estimated segments will not neccesarily be an exact match for the same input file in different runs.

 ## Configuration File